TownLake/blog-samrhea-legacy/content/post/boys-state.md

 And so it began.
 A thousand teenage boys, all idiots, spending a week cartoonishly rebuilding the Texas government on the campus of The University of Texas at Austin.
 A few dozen adults supervised, desperately trying to keep boys from sneaking off campus or seceding from the federal government.

 I attended Boys State a long time ago.
+My school sent me and other schools sent a thousand more.
 I have been trying to describe it to people ever since.
 No one took me seriously.
 People believe it exists, but they tend to be skeptical about the mash-up of *Lord of the Flies* + *Friday Night Lights* + *Veep*.

 Until now.
 Thanks to the [Boys State documentary](https://www.youtube.com/watch?v=E1Kh_T5ZBIM) (available on Apple TV) we have proof.
 You should go watch it - the entire film is fantastic.